THS Logo Text Black

 Keeping Clothing from Rubbing on Your New Tattoo

 First and foremost, let’s talk about what could happen if your clothing rubs on your new tattoo.
-This begins before you even get to the tattoo shop, as you’ll want to walk out of there with the appropriate clothing to avoid impacting your freshly tattooed skin.
+This begins before you even get to the tattoo shop, as you’ll want to walk out of the shop with the appropriate clothing to avoid impacting your freshly tattooed skin.

 Choosing the Right Clothing